 - a.
 Purpose: The General Education Council serves as an advocate for and facilitator of the general education program on the KSU campus.
 It is the voice that speaks for the general education program, much as the academic departments speak for their majors.
 Its goal is to develop and maintain a unified, integrated, and effective general education program.
 The council is advisory and submits proposals to the UPCC. - b.
-Membership: The council is chaired by the Associate Vice President for Curriculum.
+Membership: The council is chaired by the Faculty Director of General Education.
 General education coordinators are those faculty/administrators who coordinate general education activities in their respective departments and function as liaisons between those departments and the council. - i.
-TF 20: one general education coordinator from each discipline represented in the core: anthropology (appointed by chair), art & design (coordinator of art & design), molecular & cellular biology (elected), ecology, evolution, & organismal biology (elected), chemistry (elected), communication (general education coordinator), criminal justice (volunteer), dance (coordinator of dance), economics (appointed), English (director of composition), foreign language (coordinator of French programs), geography (appointed by chair), history (appointed by chair), interdisciplinary studies (elected), mathematics (appointed by chair), music (appointed by dean), philosophy (selected), physics (appointed), political science (appointed by chair), psychology (coordinator general psychology), sociology (volunteer), and theatre and performance studies (coordinator of theatre). - ii.
+TF 25: one general education coordinator from each discipline represented in the core: anthropology; art and design; molecular and cellular biology; ecology, evolution, and organismal biology; chemistry; communication; composition; criminal justice; dance; economics; foreign languages; geography; history; interdisciplinary studies; leadership and integrative studies; literature; mathematics; music; philosophy; physics; political

+- science; psychology; sociology; statistics; and theatre and performance studies. - ii.
 The coordinator of WELL 1000. - iii.
 A director from the Department of First-Year Programs (either the Director of the First-Year Seminar or the Director for Learning Communities). - iv.
-One representative elected from the Bagwell College of Education. - v.
-One representative elected from the Southern Polytechnic College of Engineering and Engineering Technology. - vi.
-One representative elected from the College of Architecture and Construction Management.
+One representative from the Bagwell College of Education. - v.
+One representative from the Southern Polytechnic College of Engineering and Engineering Technology. - vi.
+One representative from the College of Architecture and Construction Management. - vii.
+One representative from the College of Computing and Software Engineering. - viii.
+One representative from the Honors College. - c.
+Term: 2 years